llucax/llucax/sponsoring-platforms.md

 Sponsoring platforms are listed ordered of preference (I prefer the most the first one and the last the last one), either because of fees, features or how much I (dis)like the platform 🙃.

+All sponsorship platforms that have fees, are also probably subject to some extra fees when currency conversion is involved, but there is really very little to do about that.

 ## GitHub Sponsors [![GitHub Sponsors](https://img.shields.io/badge/-GitHub%20Sponsors-ea4aaa?logo=github)](https://github.com/sponsors/llucax)